Who We Are

 - Give gifts on the occasions of Bar and Bat Mitzvahs and Confirmations

-- Sponsor an annual luncheon for residents of the Jewish Home
+- Sponsor an annual luncheon outing to a local restaurant for residents of the Jewish Home

 - Develop a social calendar of fun and educational programs which support our BIJ community